25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 There are many kayaking tours around the bay in La Paz up to Espiritu Santu Island.

-Although some time ago it was possible to do a self-guided tour it’s now mandatory to be with an authorized guide as a marine park rule.
+Although it was possible to do a self-guided tour some time ago, it’s now mandatory to be with an authorized guide as a marine park rule.

 You can check out Sea and Adventures company, which is one of the most reputable and popular in the area.